 Art Research Paper Name: Institution: Art Research Paper Three paintings at the Chrysler Museum of Art were chosen for analysis: ‘The Old Mill’ by Jasper Francis Cropsey (Chrysler Museum of Art, 1876), ‘The Emerald Pool’ by Albert Bierstadt (Chrysler Museum of Art, 1870) and ‘The Piazza Farnesse Decorated for a Celebration in Honor of the Marriage of the Dauphin’ by Giovanni Paolo Panini (Chrysler Museum of Art, 1765).
 Each of the works focuses on a different subject matter.
 Each articulates this through different color palettes, lines and textures.
 ‘The Emerald Pool’ and ‘The Old Mill’ were painted by students of the Hudson River Painting School during the 19th Century.

 In this light, ‘The Old Mill’ is a painting focused on depicting America’s natural beauty, in an alternate manner.
 Its genre is a landscape painting.
 However, the work attempts to symbolize industrial progress in the United States, through the mill.
 Other symbols used in the picture are the people.
 In this respect, Cropsey’s composition portrays the rural American way of life.
 Cropsey takes up delicate forms in developing the landscape.
 Sharp lines are present on the river’s shores the trees and their leaves.

 In this respect, the painter unites the environmental elements, the mountain, clouds and trees.
 For the mountain at the background, Bierstadt paints it in a fuzzy manner.
 To achieve contrast, the composition utilizes sharp lines in the trees.
 This approach is also seen in the water’s edge.
 Looking at the clouds and the White Mountain’s display of splendor, it can be deduced that the painting attempts photography-like realism.
 The color palette used in the painting assists in providing realism.

 This effect vastly limits the composition realism.
 The chosen palette also limits the effect of contrast in the painting.
 Panini’s composition strives to depict a celebration.
 In this effect, development of other parts of the composition, such as the clouds, is limited.
 For instance, the building behind the piazza is poorly developed.
 It appears hazy, and its colors appear static (Chrysler Museum of Art, 1765).
 As a result, the painting is viewed as an unfinished piece, limiting its creative appeal.
 Furthermore, Panini has used lines ineffectively.

 The painting, therefore, lacks detail in numerous aspects.
 First, the buildings need further sharpness and a better choice of color palette.
 The people in the painting appear blurry.
 Clearer detail will add to the mood of celebration, making the work successful.
 References Chrysler Museum of Art.
 (1765).
 The Piazza Farnese Decorated for a Celebration in Honor of the Marriage of the Dauphin [Painting].

 Retrieved from http://collectiononline.chrysler.org/emuseum/media/view/Objects/23112/41710?t:state:flow=d66a3257-82d3-42cb-b71f-12f219e848db Chrysler Museum of Art.
 (1870).
 The Emerald Pool [Painting].
 Retrieved from http://www.

 chrysler.org/images/collections/bierstadt-emerald-pool.jpg Chrysler Museum of Art.
 (1876).
 The Old Mill [Painting].
-Retrieved from http://www.chrysler.org/images/collections/cropsey-old-mill.jpg